SeanJM/animate/README.md

 This would also do 2 things.
 It would remove the class 'is-animated' and add the 'is-animated_out' for the duration of the transition, which is again 0.3s.
 Once the duration runs out, the class 'is-animated_out' will be removed.

-So, why did I make this?

-Having intro states and active states as well as outro states is not fun to do in CSS and you would need JavaScript anyways.
-I decided to create a reusable library that I could rely on for many different projects.

-In browsers where there is no transition property, the default delay to switch out states is 0--meaning no transition.

 #### The Callback

     animate(el).out(function () {